hsf-training/analysis-essentials/git/03-create.md

----
-teaching: 10
-exercises: 0
-questions:
-- Where does Git store information?
----
 # Creating a Repository

 {% objectives "Learning Objectives" %}

 - Create a local Git repository.

 {% endobjectives %}

 Once Git is configured,